hisaylama/hisaylama/README.md

 - 👀I’m passionate about complex systems - from *Statistical Physics* to *Finance* - driven to uncover novel insights and meaningful metrics.
 - 👀 My primary research areas include:
   - **Quantitative Research:** Utilizing statistical and machine learning methods to analyze and interpret complex data sets.
-  - **Physics:** Investigating the properties of nonerquillibrium systems.
   - **Quantitative Image Processing:** Developing and applying techniques to extract meaningful data from images.
 -  I’m eagerly looking forward to collaborations that can push the boundaries of our understanding in complex systems.
 - 📫 You can reach me at: hisaylama@gmail.com